Kuechenzwiebel/HG-List/README.md

 d [Pi] {3.1415926}
 This is a double with the name Pi and the value 3.1415926

-You can find examples in the example branch of this repository.
+You can find more examples in the example branch of this repository.

-Licence
+Licence:
 If you want to use HG-List in a public project, please email me.